sigo/jetbrains-polish-dictionary/README.md

 ## Compatibility

-Dictionary should works for all JetBrains' IDEs.
+Dictionary should work for all JetBrains' IDEs.
 Tested on PyCharm and WebStorm.

 ## How to use